Justice Harriet O'Neill's Dissenting Opinion

 statute to require manufacturers to indemnify or defend all claims against a seller in a products liability action, the

-Court posits, would lead to absurd results, as it would place one manufacturer in the untenable position of having to
+Court posits, would lead to absurd results, as it would place one manufacturer in the untenable position of having

-proprietary information to a competitor in the course of the defense.
+over proprietary information to a competitor in the course of the defense.

 First, the statute does not require that the manufacturer defend claims against the seller.
 The statute only

 uses the words “indemnify and hold harmless.”
 Tex.
 Civ.
 Prac. & Rem.
 Code § 82.002(a).
-While we have recognized
+While we have

-encourage.
+would seem to encourage.
 The federal district court’s analysis on this point is persuasive:

 Consider this hypothetical: A consumer sues seven drug stores knowing he bought from four or fewer and not